 But it was impossible.
 Martha had dark brown hair and eyes.

 Besides, Martha was dead.

-She was the one who had been foolish enough to fall in love with him.
+She was the one who had been foolish enough to open her heart to him.
 She should have known this wasn’t an option, that he had his career to think of, his marriage too.
 When he’d refused to leave his wife, she’d opened her veins.
 The coroner had discovered she’d been three months pregnant.
 Not that he’d been present for the inquest of course.
 Best to keep his distance really, he’d decided.
 Fortunately for him, most of the press hadn’t been interested in such a trivial indiscretion.
 The Fifth Estate had far more important things to do than hounding minor MPs on the government side — such as holding Her Majesty’s Opposition to account for example.

 But it all came flooding back as he led Cressida up the steps to the hotel, its sign swinging in the wind, a painting of a green-bearded man fixing him with its ancient stare.
 Inside, he went through the usual charade without much conviction, thinking back to Martha’s desperate calls that he’d eventually blocked.
 She’d never known that he’d done so because he didn’t want to acknowledge what he felt.
 To progress, he needed to maintain his marriage, so his dalliances must not go beyond brief carnal relations.
 If he’d shown a moment of weakness by admitting to a certain deeper bond between them, it would have destroyed everything.
 He hadn’t been able to explain this to her.
 Now he’d never be able to do so.

 It was Cressida, replying to the manager, who was apologising profusely.